Vadskye/Rise/docs/pure_damage_dice.md

     * dX-2 Med range retributive with Deep attune
     * dX-1 at Short range twice (immediately and during next action)
     * dX-2 at Med range twice (immediately and during next action)
-    * dX-1l at Med range, doubled if you beat an extra defense
+    * dX-1 at Med range, maximized if you beat an extra defense
     * dX-2 with -2 accuracy as a minor action (deep attune)
     * dX-2 with -2 accuracy as a minor action (sustain)
     * dX+1 at Med range with one round delay (must be same target in round 1 and 2)